Supervisors and projects

 Possible project title: Ovine and Porcine lung organoids and cultured Precision Cut Lung Slices (PCLS) to predict efficacy of gene therapy vectors for respiratory disease

 Project description: Development of lung organoids and PCLS from large animal species potentially give greater scope for understanding and intervening with human pathogenic processes in the lung.
 We have pioneered the use of sheep and pigs to improve translational potential of respiratory gene therapy vectors.

-Dr Martyn Pickersgill – Centre for Biomedicine Self and Society, Usher Institute
+Prof Martyn Pickersgill – Centre for Biomedicine Self and Society, Usher Institute

 Martyn Pickersgill is Wellcome Trust Reader in Social Studies of Biomedicine.
 Based in Edinburgh Medical School, he conducts research in the social sciences and medical humanities.
 Martyn's primary expertise is in the sociology of biomedicine and mental health.
 In particular, his work has considered the social, historical, and normative dimensions of epigenetics, neuroscience, and psychiatry.

 Possible project title: Sociological Dimensions of Animal Welfare and Gene Editing

 Project description: This project will be co-designed between student and the supervisory team, and relate to the social dimensions of gene editing, and specifically how welfare concerns are constructed, negotiated, and (potentially) resolved within gene editing research.